doocs/leetcode/solution/1500-1599/1587.Bank Account Summary II/README_EN.md

 <p>&nbsp;</p>

-<p>Write an SQL query to report the name and balance of users with a balance higher than <code>10000</code>.
+<p>Write a solution to report the name and balance of users with a balance higher than <code>10000</code>.
 The balance of an account is equal to the sum of the amounts of all transactions involving that account.</p>

 <p>Return the result table in <strong>any order</strong>.</p>

-<p>The query result format is in the following example.</p>
+<p>The result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>